Squekky/pwhl-app/README.md

   - Displays a page of games on a given day (default is today)
   - User move forward or backward in time and view past or future games
 - Standings Page
-  - User can view the current league standings, with their favorite team highlighted if they chose one
+  - User can view the current league standings
 - Box Score Page
-  - User can view the box score of any completed (or potentially ongoing) game
+  - User can view the box score of any completed
 - Settings
-  - User can select a favorite team to be highlighted in other areas of the app
+  - User can select a favorite team
   - User can enable notifications to be notified when games with their favorite team are about to begin

 ### 3. Navigation